Dear ISE Members,

 If you are interested in these Board positions, please send a short outline, of around 300 words, sharing your vision for the ISE program and your past experiences working on related issues, as well as any other information that the Interim ISE Board should know about you.
 A photograph and a short biography or curriculum vitae are not required but may be included as supporting materials if you wish.

-Email Expressions of Interest to the ISE Coordinator, Natasha Duarte.
+Email Expressions of Interest to the ISE Admin, Natasha Duarte.

 Should any members have questions about this process, please contact the ISE Coordinator or a member of the Interim Board or Council of Elders.